Last updated on March 8th, 2022

 How do I apply for the OCBC BCIP?

-To get started with the OCBC BCIP, here are 3 things that you’ll need:
+To get started with the OCBC BCIP, there are 3 things you need:

 - OCBC deposit account